-First things first – you’ve got to open the box up!
+First things first in our Instant Pot for Beginners post – you’ve got to open the box up!
 Take out the Instant Pot and the included accessories.
 You will have the main unit, then a cooking insert, lid, pressure valve, condensation collector cup and a silicone seal.
 These items are fairly standard and I believe they are included with every unit.
 Most Instant Pot models come with some additional accessories, including a steamer rack and some utensils.

 To be honest, I haven’t used the utensils or recipe book that came with my Instant Pot.
 I don’t even know where they are at the moment.